 Totalling $ trillion

-See the chart below for how much we are individually and corporately in debt to "managed funds" (in Australia as well as overseas).
+See a recent chart below for how much we are individually and corporately in debt to "managed funds" (in Australia as well as overseas).

 And at the end of the day, as the scripture says, each one of us has to bear his own load, whether as individuals, company directors or politicians.
 Ahh the Lord knows.